 ALL members of the Tufts community, including undergraduate students, graduate students, faculty, staff and alumni, are eligible to apply to attend COP.
 In addition to attending the vital discussions of the event, the Tufts delegates can participate in several activities, such as exhibits, side events, and a daily newsroom that provides regular, on-going communication and updates on COP decisions.
 Whilst at the conference, and upon their return, delegates in turn share the outcomes of this once-in-a-lifetime experience with the wider Tufts community.

-If you're interested in attending the upcoming COP, Apply Now through Tufts' Global Operations website (see instructions below)!
-First round applications to be a Tufts delegate for COP26 will be accepted until 15 June 2020.
+If you're interested in attending the upcoming COP, Apply Now through Tufts' Global Opportunities website (see instructions below)!
+First round applications to be a Tufts delegate for COP26 will be accepted until 15 June 2021.

-**Note: You will be redirected to Tufts' Global Operations website.
+**Note: You will be redirected to Tufts' Global Opportunities website.
 Please follow these instructions:

-Click "Apply Now" button on Tufts' Global Operations webpage
+Click the "Apply Now" button on this page.

 Select "I have a Tufts username and password" and login with your Tufts username and password (or select "I do not have a Tufts username")